lusinge/site-web/README.md

 ## Setup Vercel

-First go to the vercel website and create a team to use when deploying if you'd like.
+First go to the Vercel website and create a team to use when deploying if you'd like.
 This will be used in the next step during linking, be sure to use this team.

-Then frrom the root of the project run the following:
+Then from the root of the project run the following:

 ```bash
 vercel login